Toilet Won’t Flush? How to Fix it in Minutes

 toilet-won't-flush

-If the toilet flapper is worn out it will not seal properly.
-It could also be that mineral deposits or dirt is trapped underneath the flapper and therefore it cannot seal properly.
-This will result into a continuously running toilet which means your tank won’t have enough water during flushing.
+If the toilet flapper is worn out, it will not seal properly.
+It could also be that mineral deposits or dirt are trapped underneath the flapper, and therefore it cannot seal properly.
+This will result in a continuously running toilet, so your tank won’t have enough water during flushing.

 How to Replace a Toilet Flapper

-If your toilet flapper is worn out or simply warped, you will need to replace it.
+If your toilet flapper is worn out or warped, you will need to replace it.
 Flappers are cheap and easy to replace.
-If on the other hand the flapper is in good condition just that it is dirty, you will need to clean it then install it.
+If, on the other hand, the flapper is in good condition, just that it is dirty, you will need to clean it and then install it.

 To remove the flapper, unhook the lift chain and slide it out.
-If it is dirty clean it with running water in a sink.
-On the other hand if it is old and worn out just slide in a new one.
+Suppose it is dirty clean it with running water in a sink.
+On the other hand, if it is old and worn out, slide in a new one.

 4. Lift Chain is Unhooked or Slack

 The lift chain is responsible for lifting off the toilet flapper from the flush valve during flushing.
-When the toilet is not in use, it is normally slack and only gets tension once the toilet handle is pushed down.
+When the toilet is unused, it is normally slack and only gets tension once the toilet handle is pushed down.

-If the lift chain is too slack, it means the flush valve will not open fully and hence less water will enter the bowl.
-In this case your toilet won’t flush all the way.
-Ideally the lift chain should have a ½ inch slack.
+If the lift chain is too slack, the flush valve will not open fully; hence, less water will enter the bowl.
+In this case, your toilet won’t flush all the way.
+Ideally, the lift chain should have a ½ inch slack.

 Another problem associated with a toilet lift chain is where it hooks up to another part of the toilet tank.
-You can feel this from the handle where it feels hard and can’t move all the way down.
+You can feel this from the handle, which feels stiff and can’t move down.

 How to Fix Toilet Lift Chain